 - Type in LYFTDDC as your access code and submit.

 - Choose a login ID and password on the registration page, and submit.
 NOTE: Make sure to use the phone number and email address linked with your Lyft account so we are able to verify your completion of the course.

 - Select “Safety,” and then “NSC Defensive Driving 9” on the “My Courses” page.

 - Complete the course, and upload your confirmation to you Dashboard.

 All drivers are required to complete the online City of Seattle Quiz.
 You can access the quiz in the 'Tutorials' tab in your Driver Dashboard.
 We'll also email you the link after you're approved to drive.
 Once completed, make sure to upload your quiz score percentage to your profile.
-Here's how:
+Here's how to upload your score:

-- Open your driver app and go to the side bar
+- Open the Lyft Driver app and go to the side bar

-- Tap 'Upload' next to 'Seattle Quiz' and record your quiz score percentage.
-Note: Make sure to upload the percent you receive and not the score out of 30.
+- Record your quiz score percentage and press 'Save'.
+Note: Make sure to upload the percent you receive and not the score out of 15.